meta-llama/llama-stack-apps/examples/ios_calendar_assistant/README.md

 # iOSCalendarAssistant

-iOSCalendarAssistant is a demo app ([video](https://drive.google.com/file/d/1xjdYVm3zDnlxZGi40X_D4IgvmASfG5QZ/view?usp=sharing)) that takes a meeting transcript, summarizes it, extracts action items, and calls tools to book any followup meetings.
+iOSCalendarAssistant is a demo app ([video](https://drive.google.com/file/d/1xjdYVm3zDnlxZGi40X_D4IgvmASfG5QZ/view?usp=sharing)) that uses Llama Stack Swift SDK's remote inference and agent APIs to take a meeting transcript, summarizes it, extracts action items, and calls tools to book any followup meetings.

 You can also test the create calendar event with a direct ask instead of a detailed meeting note.